 The epidemiology of infection-associated malignancies provides the scientific underpinnings for large-scale, effective public health and clinical interventions.
 It also affords opportunities for insight on basic mechanisms of carcinogenesis.

 Using data from the HIV AIDS Cancer Match (HACM), we showed that HIV-infected women in the U.S. had a highly significant deficit in breast cancer risk during the 1980s, which attenuated with improving availability and efficacy of ART during the 1990s and early 2000s.
 The breast cancer deficit was unrelated to CD4 count and other measures of immunity.
-In collaboration with prospective cohort studies of HIV-infected women in the U.S., we recently found that those who developed breast cancer were significantly less likely than control women to have HIV with tropism for the CXCR4 chemokine co-receptor.
-Our findings suggest that CXCR4-tropic HIV reduced breast cancer incidence by 80-90%, which is consistent with in vitro evidence that signaling of CXCR4 induces apoptosis of breast cancer cells.
-These findings suggest that CXCR4 could be an effective pharmacologic or immunologic target to reduce breast cancer for women in the general population.
+In collaboration with prospective cohort studies of HIV-infected women in the U.S., we found that those who developed breast cancer were 80-90% less likely than control women to have HIV with tropism for the CXCR4 chemokine co-receptor, as determined with a viral phenotyping assay.
+In the same population, we subsequently showed that Sanger sequencing of HIV DNA – a cheaper, more cost-effective alternative to phenotyping – yielded the same 80-90% lower risk of breast cancer for women with CXCR4-using HIV infection.
+These findings are consistent with in vitro evidence that signaling of CXCR4 induces apoptosis of breast cancer cells.
+Additionally, these results suggest that CXCR4 could be an effective pharmacologic or immunologic target to reduce breast cancer for women in the general population.